Tom's Diet & Supplements

 Well, they set it low.
 Way, way, Way, WAY low.

 They have a method of taking the data and turning it into an RDA, and they made a mistake, and they set it 10x too low.
-And science has detected this error, and peer-reviewed, published, replication papers have confirmed this error, and the RDA should be >10X more than it is (~9000IU/day for adults for a low tolerable blood level), and still they aren't fixing this in the news or in the US RDA statements or even at Harvard frickin' University.
+And science has detected this error, and peer-reviewed, published, replication papers have confirmed this error, and the RDA should be >10X more than it is (that is, ~9000IU/day for adults for low blood levels of D3), and still they aren't fixing this in the news or in the US RDA statements or even at Harvard frickin' University.
 It is scandalous.
 And the outcome is that Americans, and everyone that follows American standards, which is most of the world, actually, are, how shall I put this: we are as much as 4% underfunctioning, if the design of humans was to be bowls, we would be sieves.

 Oh, uh, duh, we do suffer from the so-called "diseases of civilisation".
 Hmm, I think that's the same point.